ravigithubshankar/Shopify_insights/README.md

 # 🛍️ Shopify Insights Fetcher

 A Python-based application that fetches a Shopify store’s brand insights **without using the official Shopify API**, and structures them into an organized format.
-It also performs **BONUS competitor analysis** using Google search to extract similar insights from competitor Shopify stores.
+It also performs ** competitor analysis** using Google search to extract similar insights from competitor Shopify stores.

 ---